 Gangaur – Celebrating women in Rajasthan

-If you’re traveling to India for the rush of Holi, stay on a couple of days to watch Rajasthan celebrate Gangaur festival.
-Essentially a celebration of womanhood, it defines and honors the role of women in Rajasthani society.
+If you’re travelling to India for the rush of Holi, stay on a couple of days to watch Rajasthan celebrate Gangaur festival.
+Essentially a celebration of womanhood, it defines and honours the role of women in Rajasthani society.
 What that means is a celebration of marriage and a woman’s ultimate achievement of being a good wife.

 Rajasthani clay dolls (Photo Credit – Randhir Kumar)